Siri Shortcuts

 Call Service

-You can call any service set up in Home Assistant (see the Services Page in Developer Tools).
+You can call any action set up in Home Assistant (see the Actions Page in Developer Tools).
 As used in the example above.

 Fire Event